 page attempts to record what is known about the origin

-and history of folded paper windmills.
-Please contact me
+and history of Paper Windmills.
+Please contact me if you

 There is mention of a paper windmill on page 83 of 'The Mottoes and Commentaries of Friedrich Froebel's Mother Play', published by D Appleton and Company, New York in 1895, which is a rendering into English of a work by Froebel first published in German in 1844.
 The English text contains the sentence 'Hearing the sound, out runs a little boy with his paper windmill.
 It turns faster and faster as he increases his speed.'
-There seems to be no way of knowing which kind of paper windmill Froebel is referring to here.
+It is not clear which type of paper windmill Froebel is referring to here.